-Variational quantum algorithms stand as the most promising approaches towards practical applications of near-term quantum computers.
-However, these methodologies usually require a large number of measurements, which represents an important roadblock for future real-world use cases.
-We introduce a novel approach to tackle this problem: a variational measurement scheme.
-We present an algorithm that optimises informationally complete POVMs on the fly in order to minimise the statistical fluctuations in the estimation of relevant cost functions.
-We use it in combination with the Variational Quantum Eigensolver to calculate ground-state energies of molecular Hamiltonians in numerical simulations and show that it is competitive with state-of-the-art measurement reduction approaches.
-We also highlight the potential of the informational completeness of the measurement outcomes by reusing the ground-state energy estimation data to perform high-fidelity reduced state tomography.
+Many prominent quantum computing algorithms with applications in fields such as chemistry and materials science require a large number of measurements, which represents an important roadblock for future real-world use cases.
+We introduce a novel approach to tackle this problem through an adaptive measurement scheme.
+We present an algorithm that optimizes informationally complete positive operator-valued measurements (POVMs) on the fly in order to minimize the statistical fluctuations in the estimation of relevant cost functions.
+We show its advantage by improving the efficiency of the variational quantum eigensolver in calculating ground-state energies of molecular Hamiltonians with extensive numerical simulations.
+Our results indicate that the proposed method is competitive with state-of-the-art measurement-reduction approaches in terms of efficiency.
+In addition, the informational completeness of the approach offers a crucial advantage, as the measurement data can be reused to infer other quantities of interest.
+We demonstrate the feasibility of this prospect by reusing ground-state energy-estimation data to perform high-fidelity reduced state tomography.